nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 **Join me as I discover and try out the Chickensoft way of developing games in Godot!**

 I often feel that my Godot projects slowly falls apart as I add more scripts and systems.
-We all know it - it's a classic architecture problem!
+We all know it - it's a classic architectural problem!

 It usually starts with a bunch of GDScripts, and as things get tangled I start planning a move to C#.
 There's only so much namespace organization and interface decoupling can do, however...

 I had yet to find a consistent way of implementing the features I have in mind.
-Returning to older projects always means I have to rediscover what the heck Andreas was thinking - and that might have been more than six months ago.
+Returning to older projects always meant I had to rediscover what the heck Andreas was thinking - and that might have been more than six months ago.

 Luckily, Chickensoft comes to the rescue!
-If you've dabbled in C# Godot, you might have run into their stuff.
+If you've dabbled in C# Godot, you might have run into their stuff already.

 In short, the tools and guidelines provided by Chickensoft should provide you with a clean, extendible and testable architecture for your games.
 And I must say, the folks over at the organization has done a wonderful job showcasing the architecture and packages in their [GameDemo](https://github.com/chickensoft-games/GameDemo).